mozilla/code-review/docs/new_repository.md

 ### Backend database

-Mercurial repositories hosted on `hg.mozilla.org` are automatically created on the backend, by the bot (since [#2530](https://github.com/mozilla/code-review/pull/2530)).
+Mercurial repositories (hosted on `hg.mozilla.org`) and Github repositories (hosted on `github.com`), are automatically created on the backend, by the bot (since [#2530](https://github.com/mozilla/code-review/pull/2530)).
 In most cases, no management action is needed.

 If you need to edit or create an extra repository, you'll need to use the targeted environment's backend: